Arkanosis/bamrescue/README.md

 # bamrescue [![](https://img.shields.io/crates/v/bamrescue.svg)](https://crates.io/crates/bamrescue) [![License](http://img.shields.io/badge/license-ISC-blue.svg)](/LICENSE) [![Build status](https://travis-ci.org/Arkanosis/bamrescue.svg?branch=master)](https://travis-ci.org/Arkanosis/bamrescue)

-**bamrescue** is a small command line utility to check Binary Sequence Alignment / Map (BAM) files for corruption and repair them.
+**bamrescue** is a command line utility to check Binary Sequence Alignment / Map (BAM) files for corruption and rescue as much data as possible from them in the event they happen to be corrupted.

 ## How it works